Economic context, public opinion, policy preferences, and political behavior

 After building an original dataset with constituency variables and individual-level data on more than 3,000 candidates in the 2015 UK election, we show that LGBT candidates did not decrease party vote share – even in conservative constituencies.
 To deal with compositional data, we adopt seemingly unrelated regressions with logistic ratio transformation of the dependent variable, and we control for candidate education, political experience, and campaign spending.
 This is the first quantitative investigation of the electoral impact of candidate sexual orientation.

-Gender, Electoral Rules, and Political Representation: Field Experiments from Europe and Latin America (with Zoila Ponce de Leon)
+Gender, Legislators and Political Responsiveness: Field Experiments from Europe and Latin America (with Zoila Ponce de Leon) (under review) (paper)

 We conducted an audit experiment on gender and representation conducted with 3,685 members of parliament from 11 countries in Europe and Latin America.
 In the experiment, a citizen alias – whose gender is randomized – sends an email to members of parliament inquiring about unemployment benefits in Europe and healthcare services in Latin America.
 The countries in the experiment allow for variation in electoral systems, which influence extrinsic motivations of elected officials, and proportion of female members of parliament, which could affect the link between gender and responsiveness.
 We find that legislators are overall significantly more likely to respond to women (+3%), especially in Europe (+4.3%).
 In Europe, this result is driven by the behavior of female legislators, who consistently reply more to women than men (+8.4%).